Haptein/powerplan/README.md

   -s, --status          display system status periodically --daemon              install and enable as a system daemon (systemd) --log                 print daemon log
-  --persistent          use this if your profile is reset by your computer --system              show system info and exit --uninstall           uninstall program
+  --system              show system info and exit --uninstall           uninstall program
   --verbose             print runtime info